bo0tzz/Randorbmizer/README.md

 ﻿# Randorbmizer

+**This mod has not been updated for the early access release, and has not been tested.
+It probably does not work.**

 This is a mod for Peglin that randomizes the game.
 It will give you random orbs and random relics.
 You can disable both of those in the config.